-One of the first things I do with every family I research is to try to locate the family in every census during their lifetime.
+One of the first things I do with every family line is to (try to) locate them in every census during their lifetime.
 As most researchers know, depending upon the time and place, this is much easier said than done.

-I “track” the families using census trackers which I have created in Microsoft Word.
-This is easily accomplished using the “Insert Table” function.
-However, there are blank forms available online, but I prefer to make one that meets my needs.
+I “track” the families using census trackers created with Microsoft Word.
+They are easy to make using the “Insert Table” command.
+There are blank forms available online, but I prefer to create one tailored to my needs.

 The Value of a Census Tracker

 There is so much value in using census trackers.
 These are the things I include in my tracker and how it helps my research:

 - I include all of the information needed to properly cite each census record (see the second image below).

 - Notes mention occupations, literacy, landownership, address, marital information, anomalies, etc.

 - Sometimes I color code family lines for easier visual tracking.